 How to make Vegan Sage Butter Gnocchi

-- Heat a skillet with 2 tbsp vegan butter, 3 minced cloves of garlic and 1 tbsp of fresh, chopped sage,
+- Heat a skillet with 2 tablespoon vegan butter, 3 minced cloves of garlic and 1 tablespoon of fresh, chopped sage,

 - Once the butter melts, add the mushrooms, if using, season with salt and pepper, and let them cook until slightly tender, a couple of minutes.
 Then add the gnocchi to the pan.

 - If you are not using mushrooms, add the gnocchi to the butter, sage and garlic directly.

 - Pan-fry the gnocchi, stirring them ever so occasionally, until they start to brown.
 You can let them brown as much as you like.
 If you want the gnocchi to be a little bit saucy, add a cup of the pasta cooking water.
 Otherwise serve them just as they are after seasoning with salt and ground black pepper.

 Yes.
 Cooked gnocchi can be stored in the refrigerator for up to 3 days.
 If you want to freeze them, flash-freeze them first by placing them a little apart on a baking sheet in the freezer.
 Once they freeze, you can place them in a freezer-safe bag.

 Uncooked gnocchi can be refrigerated for a few hours before cooking, but dust them with flour first to stop them from sticking.